This is a four-part series all on my website, danharkey.com

 After the foreclosure, the borrower is considered an adverse tenant.
 This legal term describes their status as tenants who have the property against the new owner’s wishes, significantly limiting their rights and control over the property.

-If the new owner of the property after the foreclosure cannot negotiate with the adverse tenant to vacate they will begin a procedure called an unlawful detainer action.
+If the new owner of the property, after the foreclosure, cannot negotiate with the adverse tenant to vacate, they will begin a procedure called an unlawful detainer action.
 This is a legal process that the new owner can initiate to evict the adverse tenant from the property.
 Knowing this possibility and understanding your rights in such a situation is essential.

 The ultimate day in the move-out process:

-During this time, an investor who foreclosed has become the new property owner.
-They must suffer the financial burden of loan payments, forced-order insurance, property taxes, legal expenses, and the degrading feeling of watching the court system appear as nothing more than a charade, an absurd pretence of reality and unfairness.
+During this time, an investor who has foreclosed has become the new property owner.
+They must suffer the bearable burden of red-tape insurance, property taxes, legal expenses, and the degrading feeling of watching the court system appear as nothing more than a charade — an absurd pretense of reality.
+The process has become so onerous that many small investors abandon the income property strategy altogether.